DU-Bii/module-1-Environnement-Unix/seance2/slides/slides.md

 # How to access a HPC cluster?

-Only the engineers in charge of maintenance of the cluster are authorized to enter the datacenter.
+Only the engineers in charge of maintenance of the cluster are authorized to enter the data center.
 Thus, **it is not possible to use these computers directly using a keyboard and a screen**.
 It is necessary to connect to it through a **computer network** such as the Internet.

 To ensure that resources (nodes, cores, memory) are properly distributed among their users according to their needs, a software called a **Batch system** allows users to **book and access resources**.
 It is through this software that you can access one or more computers on the HPC cluster.